What are the benefits of Short Selling CFDs?

 As of 2 February 2017, the ASX short sell list had OFX Group having the largest amount of short sales at 1.54% of total stock on issue.

 Over in the United States, there are no short sell restrictions.
 Therefore, traders and fund managers can short sell as many of the company’s stock as they like.
-This can lead to a short squeeze.
+This can lead to a short squeeze and Wall Street loves it.

 What is a short squeeze?